-‘Rolling Stone’ & Hearst’s Deafening Silence On Terry Richardson
+‘Rolling Stone’ & Hearst’s Deafening Silence on Terry Richardson

 Picardie also appeared on BBC Radio 4’s Today program, where she said: “He’s never made any secret of his images—they’ve appeared in a coffee table book and in exhibitions.
 That very overtly sexualized version of women was something I didn’t feel happy with.
 In the past I’ve never made a secret about my feelings about his work and have had probably arguments with certain other editors and commissioning editors within the industry where I said I didn’t like it, I found it troubling.”

-In the U.S., however, Hearst has stayed quiet.
-Neither the major magazine group nor the legendary magazine have said whether they will continue to use the photographer.
+In the U.S., however, Hearst has stayed, at the time of writing at least, publicly quiet.
+Neither the major magazine group nor the legendary Rolling Stone have said whether they will continue to use the photographer.

 The absence of anyone from Hearst U.S. or Rolling Stone prepared to speak about Richardson could imply a few things: